-Harbor Oaks Hospital, an exemplary provider of mental health and chemical dependency treatment, is pleased to offer a number of treatment options designed to help children, adolescents, adults, and senior adults realize their capacity to change and overcome the behavioral, emotional, cognitive, and substance abuse concerns that plague them.
+Harbor Oaks Hospital, an exemplary cocaine addiction treatment center in New Baltimore, is pleased to offer a number of treatment options designed to help children, adolescents, adults, and senior adults realize their capacity to change and overcome the behavioral, emotional, cognitive, and substance abuse concerns that plague them.
 As an acute care hospital, we employ a number of therapeutic interventions that fulfill our mission to provide individualized treatment that cares for the whole person.
-The programming featured at Harbor Oaks incorporates didactic behavioral therapy, The Hazelden Curriculum, the 12-step model for care, and motivational interviewing into the techniques woven into the therapeutic experience.
+The treatment featured at our hospital for cocaine addiction incorporates didactic behavioral therapy, The Hazelden Curriculum, the 12-step model for care, and motivational interviewing into the techniques woven into the therapeutic experience.
 Our caring staff administers this treatment with the utmost compassion and respect for all who are entrusted into our care so that true healing and recovery can be achieved.

-At Harbor Oaks Hospital, we operate under the unified goal of providing each patient with individualized care so that the most favorable treatment outcomes are the result.
+At our treatment center, we operate under the unified goal of providing each patient with individualized care so that the most favorable treatment outcomes are the result.
 In order to achieve this goal, we supply the following treatment methods, which have proven effectiveness in improving the lives of those who come to our superior hospital for treatment:

 Medically-monitored detox services: For adults who have developed a physical dependence on drugs and/or alcohol, medically-monitored detox is often the first line of defense in helping these individuals become sober and beginning the process of recovery.
 Our staff of highly-trained and experienced physicians and nurses supervise patients as they go through the process of withdrawal so as to minimize the risks involved.
 Within these services, certain medications may be administered to make withdrawal as comfortable as possible so that the therapeutic process can begin once an individual’s body is rid of the harmful substances that led to his or her addiction.

 Medication management: For many mental health conditions, such as those that can coexist alongside a cocaine addiction, pharmaceutical intervention is necessary in order to alleviate severe symptoms.
-Individuals engaged in Harbor Oak’s innovative programming can meet with one of our onsite psychiatrists who can determine if medication is needed, monitor an individual once a medication regimen has begun, and make adjustments to any medication prescribed so as to garner the most favorable outcomes for each patient.
+Individuals engaged in our hospital’s innovative treatment can meet with one of our onsite psychiatrists who can determine if medication is needed, monitor an individual once a medication regimen has begun, and make adjustments to any medication prescribed so as to garner the most favorable outcomes for each patient.

-Individual therapy: Depending on the program, a patient at Harbor Oaks can partake in one-on-one therapy sessions with a mental health professional.
+Individual therapy: Depending on the treatment, a patient at our hospital for cocaine addiction can partake in one-on-one therapy sessions with a mental health professional.
 Within these sessions, a patient can process his or her emotions regarding his or her progress in overcoming an addiction to cocaine, discuss any concerns that should arise during the course of treatment, and work through inner turmoil within the confines of a confidential, therapeutic relationship.

-Group therapy: Therapy administered in a group format is an integral part of the treatment offered at Harbor Oaks.
+Group therapy: Therapy administered in a group format is an integral part of the treatment offered at our treatment center.
 These groups are led by qualified mental health professionals and allow patients to find additional support from others who have endured similar struggles.
-The following topics are covered in the myriad of groups offered at Harbor Oaks:
+The following topics are covered in the myriad of groups offered at our center for cocaine addiction: